Taking Your Normal Blood Pressure Readings Correctly

 An inaccurate reading can mean the difference between a lifetime of taking pills and the avoidance of taking medications.
 So you want to avoid the many problems that may lead to the wrong reading.

-It is said that people who monitor their own blood pressure at home are more likely to have normal blood pressure readings because they stay on a regimen for lowering or maintaining their blood pressure.
+It is said that people who monitor their own blood pressure at home are more likely to have normal readings.
+Why?
+Because they stay on a regimen for lowering or maintaining their blood pressure.

 Return From Normal Blood Pressure Readings to Blood Pressure Chart